 As you now know, this is an irregular verb and doesn’t follow any of the regular patterns so learning it could be a chore.
 Keep repeating the verb and listening to the audio, though, and you’ll learn it in no time, but remember that often, different spellings can sound the same in French, so it’s important you secure the spellings as well as the sounds of the words.

-Let’s review the conjugation of VOIR in the indicative mood.
+Let’s review the VOIR conjugation in the indicative mood.

 How to conjugate VOIR in the present tense (Présent)